Jroland/kafka-net/README.md

 * IOC for providing customization of internal behaviour of the base API. (right now the classes pass around option parameters)
 * General structure of the classes is not finalized and breaking changes will occur.
 * Compression of message sets is not currently implemented.
-* Offset Commits - central storage of offset progress.
+* Offset Commits - central storage of offset progress, not implemented
 * Currently only works with .NET Framework 4.5 as it uses the await command.
 * nuget package.
 * Test coverage.